cshuler/ASPA-UH_Integrated_Modeling_Framework/README.md

 Schematic of data and modeling workflow for the ASPA-UH-WRRC collaborative modeling framework.
+The SWB2 model is a water budget model originally developed by the USGS used to produce spatially distributed groundwater recharge data, and FloPy is a Python based MODFLOW groundwater model compiler used to predict groundwater heads and salinities on a regional scale.
 Datasets or geospatial layer components are shown in quadrilaterals, code-based processes are contained in ovals, and external model executables are contained in triangles, which are themselves within ovals since they are run as Python sub-processes.
+All components, meaning all raw data, all modelign code, all model executables, and the most recent versions of results are included in this repository.

-#### Also don'nt forget to check out our website!
+#### Also don't forget to check out our website!
 https://integratedmodelingframework.weebly.com/

 &nbsp;